-Students who started in 2019 - 2020 or before:
+Students who started in 2019-2020 or before:

-There are no further transitional provisions in the Artificial Intelligence MSc degree programme - except that Dynamic Logic [INMDL-08] is considered a valid (pre-approved) elective under the programme, despite no longer being offered.
-The current curriculum is compatible with most older versions of the Teaching- and Examination Regulations.
+There are no further transitional provisions in the Artificial Intelligence MSc degree programme - except that Dynamic Logic [INMDL-o8] is considered a valid (pre-approved) elective under the programme, despite no longer being offered.
+The current curriculum is compatible with most older versions of the Teaching and Examination Regulations.
 Cases not listed in the Teaching and Examination Regulations - through either the current curriculum or the transitional provisions listed - are only valid in consultation with, and through approval of, the Board of Examiners of the degree programme.

-However, below, you can find a table of courses that are considered equivalent - but have changed course codes since 2020 - 2021.
-While the course codes of these courses are different, they are considered equal for the intents and purposes of your MSc diploma: you do not have to take the version that is listed in the current Teaching- and Examination regulations - and can use the 'Old Course Code' version instead.
-Note that this list only contains courses that have been part of previous Teaching- and Examination regulations, and only courses that have not changed their name (otherwise it is a discontinued course unit/replacement course unit pair, listed in the TER of the organizing programme).
-Any other equivalences that may exist between courses that can be beneficial in the event of a course replacement or a potential block in the event of a free-choice elective will have to be checked with the Board of Examiners of your own degree programme.
+However, the table below shows courses that are considered equivalent, but have changed course codes since 2020-2021.
+While the course codes of these courses are different, they are considered equal for the intents and purposes of an MSc diploma: one does not have to take the version that is listed in the current Teaching and Examination Regulations, and can use the 'Old Course Code' version instead.
+Note that this list only contains courses that have been part of previous Teaching and Examination Regulations, and only courses that have not changed their name (otherwise it is a discontinued course unit/replacement course unit pair, listed in the TER of the organizing programme).
+Any other equivalences that may exist between courses that can be beneficial in the event of a course replacement or a potential block in the event of a free-choice elective will have to be checked with the Board of Examiners of the own degree programme.

-Course Name Old Course Code New Course Code ECTS Credit Points Organized by Artificial Intelligen ce (MSc) Arguing Agents KIM.AA08 WMAI001-05 5 Auditory Biophysics KIM.AB09 WMAI013-05 5 Cognitive Robotics WMAI19001 WMAI003-05 5 Computational Social Choice WMAI19002 WMAI016-05 5 Deep Learning WMAI18002 WMAI017-05 5 Design of Multi-agent Systems KIM.DMAS04 WMAI004-05 5 Final Research Project KIM.AFAI06 WMAI901-45 45 Hand-writing Recognition KIM.SCHR03 WMAI019-05 5 Logical Aspects of Multi-agent Systems WMAI19003 WMAI020-05 5 Machine Learning KIM.ML09 WMAI010-05 5 Robotics for AI KIM.ROB03 WMAI011-05 5 Organized by Other Programmes (Mandatory / Specia alization) Cognitive Modelling: Basic Principles and Methods KIM.CMB11 WMCC006-05 5 Pattern Recognition INMPR-08 WMCS011-05 5 Organized by Other Programmes (Pre-approved Elec tive) Advanced Computer Graphics INMACG-08 WMCS006-05 5 Advanced Imaging Techniques MLBI0901 WMBY015-05 5 Advanced Self-organisation of Social Systems MLBI0801 WMBY017-05 5 Applied Cognitive Engineering WMAI19004 WMCC007-05 5 Auditory and Visual Perception WMBC13001 WMBC002-05 5 Cognitive Engineering KIM.CE11 WMCC001-05 5 Cognitive Modelling: Basic Principles and Methods KIM.CMB11 WMCC006-05 5 Cognitive Modelling: Complex Behaviour KIM.CMC11 WMCC008-05 5 Computational Cognitive Neuroscience KIM.CCN11 WMCC010-05 5 Computational Simulations of Language WMAI18003 WMCC009-05 5 Computer Vision INMCV-08 WMCS015-05 5
+Course Name Old Course Code New Course Code ECTS Credit Points Organized by Artificial Intelligence (MSc) Arguing Agents KIM.AAo8 WMAI001-05 5 Auditory Biophysics KIM.ABo9 WMAI013-05 5 Cognitive Robotics WMAI19001 WMAI003-05 5 Computational Social Choice WMAI19002 WMAI016-05 5 Deep Learning WMAI18002 WMAI017-05 5 Design of Multi-agent Systems KIM.DMAS04 WMAI004-05 5 Final Research Project KIM.AFAI06 WMAI901-45 45 Hand-writing Recognition KIM.SCHRo3 WMAI019-05 5 Logical Aspects of Multi-agent Systems WMAI19003 WMAI020-05 5 Machine Learning KIM.ML09 WMAI010-05 5 Robotics for AI KIM.ROBo3 WMAI011-05 5 Organized by Other Programm nes (Mandatory / Spe cialization) Cognitive Modelling: Basic Principles and Methods KIM.CMB11 WMCC006-05 5 Pattern Recognition INMPR-08 WMCS011-05 5 Organized by Other Programmes (Pre-approved Elective) Advanced Computer Graphics INMACG-08 WMCS006-05 5 Advanced Imaging Techniques MLBI0901 WMBY015-05 5 Advanced Self-organisation of Social Systems MLBI0801 WMBY017-05 5 Applied Cognitive Engineering WMAI19004 WMCCoo7-o5 5 Auditory and Visual Perception WMBC13001 WMBC002-05 5 Cognitive Engineering KIM.CE11 WMCCoo1-o5 5 Cognitive Modelling: Basic Principles and Methods KIM.CMB11 WMCC006-05 5 Cognitive Modelling: Complex Behaviour KIM.CMC11 WMCC008-05 5

-Introduction to Data Science WMCS16002 WMCS002-05 5 Introduction to Science and Business WNBIBEB08A WMSE001-10 10 Introduction to Science and Policy WNBIBEB08B WMSE002-10 10 Language Modelling KIM.LM04 WMCCoo3-05 5 Neural Networks and Computational Intelligence WMCS15001 WMCS010-05 5 Neuro-ergonomics KIM.NE06 WMCC011-05 5 Pattern Recognition INMPR-08 WMCS011-05 5 Robotics for IEM TBROB-12 WMIE005-05 5 Scientific Visualisation INMSV-08 WMCS018-05 5 Skills in Science Communication WMEC13004 WMECoo6-o5 5 User Models KIM.UM03 WMCC005-05 5 Web and Cloud Computing INMWCC-12 WMCS005-05 5
+Computational Cognitive Neuroscience KIM.CCN11 WMCC010-05 5 Computational Simulations of Language WMAI18003 WMCC009-05 5 Computer Vision INMCV-08 WMCS015-05 5 Introduction to Data Science WMCS16002 WMCS002-05 5 Introduction to Science and Business WNBIBEB08A WMSE001-10 10 Introduction to Science and Policy WNBIBEBo8B WMSE002-10 10 Language Modelling KIM.LM04 WMCCoo3-o5 5 Neural Networks and Computational Intelligence WMCS15001 WMCS010-05 5 Neuro-ergonomics KIM.NE06 WMCC011-05 5 Pattern Recognition INMPR-08 WMCS011-05 5 Robotics for IEM TBROB-12 WMIE005-05 5 Scientific Visualisation INMSV-08 WMCS018-05 5 Skills in Science Communication WMEC13004 WMECoo6-o5 5 User Models KIM.UMo3 WMCCoo5-o5 5 Web and Cloud Computing INMWCC-12 WMCS005-05 5

-Appendix VIII Additional Requirements Open Degree Programmes (Article 5.6)
+Appendix VIII Additional requirements Open degree programmes (Article 3.10)